 First thing you should always do after purchasing the used car of your dreams (!) – allocate a budget.
 Take what little change you have from the purchase and create a budget.
 This allows you to set out proper parameters for the repairs you’ll be doing to your used car and operating on a budget allows you to strictly go for the repairs that are most crucial.
 If the other tid-bits require you to extend the budget, you’ll automatically get into the groove of maintaining the car as you’ll probably keep tabs on what you’ll need to spend on next.

 Another great practice after buying the car is to open up major areas of work at a trusted workshop.
 To find a good workshop, ask around, find a gear-head who knows the ins and outs of different places, or ask on social media – Facebook has a plethora of car-related groups where your queries will be answered pretty quickly.
 After you’ve settled on a workshop, take your used machine and have them open up all four wheels – allowing you access to the brakes, suspension, shocks and springs, steering, wheel bearings, gearbox and more.
 Most of the time, just removing the front wheels will open a can of worms which need to be tackled, with wheel bearings, CV joints, and suspension (ball joints, knuckle joints, tie-rods, various bushings) requiring the most attention on old cars from the 90’s, regardless of make or model.
 If any parts require replacement, getting reconditioned parts from Bangla Motor or Dholaikhal is a cost-effective option instead of getting brand new parts – downsides include more wear and tear on the replacement parts than meets the eye.
 To resolve this issue, take a gear-head friend along to buy the parts and have them double check the quality, or do your research on online forums for specific parts and how to spot bad replacements, since almost anything can be found online these days.
 Avoid taking your mechanic along to buy parts, unless you’re prepared to pay a hefty premium at the parts store – mechanics in Dhaka usually take a cut off every single part they can push your way from specific stores.
 If you’re buying brand new parts because you feel safer knowing they haven’t been used before, its worth taking note that most suspension parts in the country are Chinese knock-offs that will last half as much as the reconditioned parts – this is not a rule of thumb, but still worth considering the risks of.
+Also check Tips and Tricks to Buying a Used Car in Bangladesh.

 Since the majority of the used cars sold in Bangladesh are Toyota’s, its worth knowing what parts from other cars fit on your specific make and model – buying parts for those other cars may lead to significant cost savings and increased longevity.
 Case in point – the Toyota Ceres/Marino, a gorgeous series of hardtop, swoopy sedans produced from 1992 to 1997, are basically Toyota Corolla AE101/110/111 underneath, with most of the suspension components shared between them.
 Buying a set of shock absorbers for the Ceres will cost you on average about 2000 Taka more than Corolla shocks, since you’re going to the shops with a relatively uncommon name.
 Most manufacturers have such parts compatibility within platforms – keep in mind what parts are compatible between different cars.